 What began as a simple love of chalkboard resulted in a homeschool makeover of house-sized proportion.
 A redo based on learning styles, storage needs and sanity-saving measures.
 (With plenty of consulting from Master Artist, Nana).
+Here is our IKEA and chalkboard homeschool room.
 That first summer we painted the red wall and made our chalkboard desk, our eyes were opened to more we could do.
-Simple changes and rearranges.
-Our latest additions are

 Our Homeschool Curricula 2012-2013 Over the last several days I have been sharing our plans for each of our children.
 Each grade plan plus the tools for teaching the skills and knowledge we desire for them.
 Using our Hodgepodge Homeschool Method, we pray they will grow in the knowledge and wisdom of the Lord.
 So, below are the plans along with the organization and consideration